In Between Days

-"In Between Days" (sometimes listed as "Inbetween Days" or "In-Between Days") is a song by the English rock band The Cure, released in July 1985 as the first single from the band's sixth album The Head on the Door.
+"In Between Days" (sometimes listed as "Inbetween Days" or "In-Between Days") is a song by the English rock band the Cure, released on 19 July 1985 as the first single from the band's sixth album The Head on the Door.

 The song was an international success.
 In the UK, it was the band's ninth chart single and their fourth consecutive Top 20 hit; while in the US it was their first single to reach the Billboard Hot 100, where it peaked at number 99.
 It was a Top 20 hit in Australia and New Zealand and also charted in several European countries, increasing the popularity of the band.

 Music video

 The video was filmed on 18 June 1985 at Fulham Studios, London and created by Tim Pope.
 The video depicts the band playing, enhanced by 360-degree shots and drawn-in, colourful socks.
 Robert Smith had a camera, held by cables, which he could push away and hold at will; as did Porl Thompson, fixed on his guitar.

-Robert Smith talked about this video being the most dangerous The Cure had made to date of publication.
-The first time the hanging camera was setup in a shopping basket on a rope.
-A misjudgement with the camera weight was made and the camera just missed hitting Smith in the head by one inch as it swung.
-Smith then refused to be in the video for the next hour of filming due to the near miss.
-A stand-in had to complete the test shots and Smith carried on with the filming after he could see that the camera would not be able to cause a serious accident.
-But Smith said he was happy with the video, and it complemented the song well.

-Some of the guitars used in the video had cameras bolted onto them.
-Smith made sure that only false guitars were used for these shots as he didn't want real guitars to be damaged by the bolts.
-One of the false guitars had a different coloured strap to the real guitar and this was noticed as a continuity error by Smith the first time he watched the finished video.

-Smith is not sure why the coloured socks were added to the video.
-He asked the video creator, but he had also forgotten why he had added the socks.
-But the overall idea was to make the video look like The Beatles, Help film by making the colouring of the video blue and white with the band having fun.
+Tim Pope said of the video "I think Robert is a true English eccentric, you see.
+He's an absolute nutcase; he's absolutely mad.
+Therefore, the films are very easy because I just do a close-up of his face and let him go a bit mad."
+Smith has stated that it was one of his favourite Cure videos, feeling "it captures the song", saying "We wanted to make a video that portrayed us as we are, without looking glamorous or anything, because I got very fed up with seeing people strutting and preening in videos.
+I think it’s the most tedious thing in the world, seeing the same people with different faces."

+Reception

+"In Between Days" is widely regarded as one of the Cure's best songs.
+It was ranked number 64 in Sounds list of top 100 songs of all time.
+In 2019, Billboard ranked the song number 3 on their list of the 40 greatest Cure songs, and in 2023, Mojo ranked the song number 2 on their list of the 30 greatest Cure songs.

+John Leland at Spin said, "It has the bittersweet feel of a New Order record, with a hyperstrummed acoustic guitar for depth.
+The boys even offer a genuine glimmer of hope, and the tune fairly breezes by on its own momentum."